What’s wrong with this scenario?

-“That’s a really fundamental problem with money in politics,” says Maxwell Palmer, a Boston University assistant professor of political science and junior faculty fellow at the Rafik B. Hariri Institute for Computing.
+“That’s a really fundamental problem with money in politics,” says Maxwell Palmer, a CAS assistant professor of political science and a junior faculty fellow at the Rafik B. Hariri Institute for Computing and Computational Science & Engineering.
 “Let’s say I’m a member of Congress and a company helps raise money for my campaign; then, later when I get elected to Congress, I vote in line with what that company wants.
 How can you tell if my vote was bought or influenced by that company, or if that company supported me because they knew I already agreed with them?
 We really can’t get at that actual direct effect of contributions.”

 That said, Fisman’s finding that charitable donations fluctuate depending on whether a politician holds a certain congressional appointment suggests that corporations “clearly think what they’re doing makes a difference,” Palmer says.
 “And so maybe we should, too.
 It’s a ‘where there’s smoke, there’s fire’ sort of thing.”